sjaehn/BOops/README.md

 #### Pattern

 The pattern matrix is located in the center of user interface.
 Each line of the pattern is linked to an effect slot in the left of the user interface.
+The color of the pads represents the effect of the respective slot.
+The brightness represents the pad mix property value.
+The pad probability property value is shown in the middle of the respective pad (only if not 100 %).

-In the default drawing mode, the pattern is also connected with the pad properties in the right of the user interface.
+In the default drawing mode, the pattern is also connected with the pad properties toolbox in the right of the user interface.

 ##### Drawing mode